Create a Desktop App with Angular 2 and Electron

 npm start

-The start command compiles your TypeScript code and launches Electron instance with your application getting loaded automatically.
+The start command compiles your TypeScript code and launches an Electron instance with your application loaded automatically.

 Also, note that the start command runs the TypeScript compiler in watch mode.
 Every time you change your code it should be enough just reloading Electron via “View ⟶ Reload” or with Cmd-R (Ctrl-R on Windows).